 This challenge is our 4th-grade egg event.
 It seems like such a simple challenge, but it is more difficult than you would think!
 It’s the Fabulous Egg Tower!

-Last year we changed this challenge a little.
-Instead of using newspaper for the tower we used a heavyweight brown paper.
-A lot of out structures resembled platforms more than towers and they were not as tall.
+A lot of our structures resemble platforms more than towers and they were not tall.
 Still, the weight of the egg was a factor in creating a sound structure.

-This is our fifth-grade challenge!
+This is our 5th-grade challenge!
 It involves many steps to get to the point we drop a real egg from a very great height!
-It’s a variation of an egg drop that uses a parachute.
-The Great Egg Parachute Challenge!
+It’s the Great Egg Parachute Challenge!

 TIP: Make sure students know that the strings around the edge of the parachute need to be the same length.
 You might also want to talk about the shape of a parachute.
 I usually show some Google images before we get started.

 After finishing the egg carrier the next step is to attach the parachute to it and then drop it.
 First with an empty plastic egg and if the carrier works, they try a weighted egg.

 For the real egg test, I climb to the top of a 20-foot ladder and drop the parachute!

 TIP: Finally, here’s the best tip ever about eggs!
 Place the real egg in a zippered bag before students use it for any of these challenges.
 If it hits the ground and breaks you will have no mess to clean up.
 Just throw away the bag!

 This egg drop event is a unique challenge that requires the use of a pole.
 We use a 5-foot long PVC pipe, but a broomstick will also work great!
 I call this one an Egg Drop Ride!